Overview

 Due to their B-Tree data structure format and their frequent rebalancing,

-for deleted files no longer present in the MFT
+space.
+Index records for deleted files no longer present in the MFT may be

 “carvable” from this slack space.